 This 65-year-old pipeline was designed for a 50-year lifespan and has never been in compliance with the original easement agreement.
 The state of Michigan has an easement agreement with Enbridge that requires – among other measures – protective coating and proper supports, provisions which have each been violated, as well as a standard of “due care”.
 This pipeline poses an urgent and immediate risk of failure, which would cause an unprecedented disaster to Lakes Michigan and Huron, and the economies and ecosystems which depend upon them, for decades to come.

-As the video below shows, the Straits are uniquely treacherous and unpredictable, leading the author of the University of Michigan study on an oil spill at the Straits to conclude this is the worst possible place for an oil spill in the Great Lakes.
+As the video below depicts, the Straits are uniquely treacherous and unpredictable, leading the author of the University of Michigan study to conclude this is the “worst possible place for an oil spill in the Great Lakes”.

 The state of Michigan is in a unique position to address this issue head on.
 The state has full legal authority to revoke the easement and shut down the pipeline as a safeguard to the citizens of Michigan.
 Under the easement, the Attorney General or Governor can notify Enbridge of those violations, call for their cure, and if not cured within 90 days, then can take action in court to terminate the easement (and stop product flow in that section of pipeline).